If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 The disaccharides are sucrose, maltose, and lactose.

 The polysaccharides are starch, glycogen, and fiber.

-Fiber is important to understand as it is not a source of energy, but it is still a carb.
+Fiber is important to understand as it is not a source of energy but is still a carb.
 It comes in different forms and helps with things like digestion.

 Soluble fiber is a type of dietary fiber that dissolves in water to form a gel; associated with heart health benefits and glucose control.

 Insoluble fiber is a type of dietary fiber that does not dissolve in water; associated with promoting bowel regularity.